 - Helps in the identification of a particular element of an atom.

-- Forms the basis of the arrangement of the elements.
-The elements are arranged in increasing order of the atomic numbers of the elements.
+- Forms the basis of the arrangement of the elements in the periodic table.
+The elements are arranged in order of increasing atomic numbers.

 - Helps in the determination of the properties of any element.
-However, valence electron determines the chemical bondingbehaviourr of an element.
+But, the valence electron determines the chemical bonding behaviour of an element.

-It does not matter how many electrons or neutrons present in an atom.
-Atomic number is always determined by the number of protons.
-For example
+It does not matter how many neutrons and electrons are present in an atom.
+The Z is always determined by the number of protons.
+For example,

-- If an atom has one proton then the atomic number is 1 and the element is hydrogen.
+- If an atom has one proton then the Z is 1 and the element is hydrogen.

-- Every carbon atom will have 6 protons and the atomic number of carbon is 6.
+- Every iodine atom has 53 protons and the Z of iodine is 53.

-- Every cesium atom has 55 protons and hence the atomic number is 55.
+- Every caesium atom has 55 protons and hence the Z is 55.